 Desipramine hydrochloride overdose

 Desipramine hydrochloride is a type of medicine called a tricyclic antidepressant.
-It is taken to relieve symptoms of depression.
+It is most often taken to relieve symptoms of depression but has other common uses such as to treat long-term pain.
 Desipramine hydrochloride overdose occurs when someone takes more than the normal or recommended amount of this medicine.
 This can be by accident or on purpose.

 Desipramine